minipele06/test/README.md

 >conda activate stocks-env

-From within the virtual environment, install the required packages specified in the "requirements.txt" file you created:
+From within the virtual environment, install the required packages specified in the "requirements.txt" file:

 >pip install -r requirements.txt